kezyandrew/Hash-table/README.md

                 x= key % length of the hash table x is the hash value

-A data table then can be described as a data structure that basically maps keys to values
+A data table then can be described as a data structure that basically maps keys to values or indixes

 In the notebook we see that we start by creating an empty table in form of an array, this table has a length of 10